halo8880/flight-search/readme.md

     Request params: <br>
    {<br>
    searchId:369b91e4-7c04-4cf7-9801-babbbb8c9adb <br>
-   afterSequenceNumber:1704694017495  (server will only return the schedules with sequenceNumber larger than this number)<br> }<br>
+   afterSequenceNumber:1704694017495  (optional, server will only return the schedules with sequenceNumber larger than this number)<br>
+   }<br>

 ``Some notes:``